merhutch/hello-world/README.md

 # hello-world
 I'm a lady who travels the world looking for the next big challenge.
-This time it's coding.